JSConfBp/cfp-vote/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/JSConfBp/cfp-vote#release)

+A mobile-first web app to help your (distributed) curator team to vote on hundreds of CFP's.
+At JSConf Budapest we used this app to vote on more than 600 CFP submissions.

+The goal here to vote bias-free, distraction-free, to do anonymized voting, reading the relevant part of submissions one-by-one.
+You won't see who sumitted the talk, only the title, and abstracts.
+You won't see what your peers voted either.

+This app setup aligns to the JS/CSSConf EU/BP CFP [voting way](https://blog.cssconf.eu/2015/08/15/a-talk-selection-process-explained/):
+* First round: go through every submission, and vote on them on a scale from 1-5
+* Evaluate first round: pick the top ~80 or pick the top talks with at least N points
+* Shortlist round: go through the shortlisted submissions, and vote on them on a scale from 0-2

+At this point you can export the submissions to CSV/XLSX and see each vote, and their summarized votes in rounds, and move on to the next steps, de-anonymizing and curating the talks for your event.

+To help you evaluate rounds, the app has a Statistical view, showing the talk/vote distribution (without any details) and progress of teammembers.

 ## Setup for your event

 This quick guide should help you to set up this app for your event, using GitHub and Heroku.